 We would ask, should you have a concern or wish to make a complaint, please contact your child's class teacher in the first instance so that they are able to discuss this with you.
-If you feel the problem is ongoing, parents/carers may wish to raise the matter with the school's Assistant Head, Mrs. Martin or Mrs. McGahey, Deputy Head Teacher
+If you feel the problem is ongoing, parents/carers may wish to raise the matter with the school's Acting Deputy Head, Mrs. Martin.

-Following this, if you are still not sure that the issue has been dealt with, you may ask to speak to Mrs. Soudani, Senior Deputy Head Teacher.
-At this point of the complaints procedure, if you feel your concern is not yet resolved, you are asked to make an appointment to raise your issue with Mr. Bates, Head Teacher.
+Following this, if you are still not sure that the issue has been dealt with, you may ask to speak to Mrs. McGahey, Deputy Head Teacher.
+At this point of the complaints procedure, if you feel your concern is not yet resolved, you are asked to make an appointment to raise your issue with Mrs. Soudani, Acting Head Teacher.